department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 ![applications](src/plantuml/apps.png)

-Average drive times are also provided by Facilities API.
+Average drive times are computed by Facilities API, based on the patient's physical (residential) address in E&E.
-(Integration with VIA is in-progress.)

 For more information about the end-to-end flow of information and interactions between systems/APIs, see the [sequence diagram](sequence-diagram.md).